proffalken/aws-blog-framework/README.md

 ## What are you providing?

-* A blogging platform based on the Python Flask framework
+* A blogging platform based on https://github.com/proffalken/flask-blog
 * An Amazon RDS backend
 * A secure hosting environment (host access is via a bastion host, web only access is via an Elastic Load Balancer)